Sansa Fuze

 The Sansa Fuze is a portable media player developed by SanDisk and released on March 8, 2008.
 The Fuze is available in three different Flash memory capacities: 2 GB, 4 GB, and 8 GB and comes in six different colors: black, blue, pink, red, silver, and white.
 Storage is expandable via a microSDHC slot with capacity up to 32 GB, and unofficially to 64 GB or more via FAT32 formatted SDXC cards.
-All models have a 1.9 inch TFT LCD display with a resolution of 220 by 176 pixels and a built-in monaural microphone and FM tuner; recordings of the latter two are saved as PCM WAV files.
+All models have a 1.9 inch TFT LCD with a resolution of 220 by 176 pixels and a built-in monaural microphone and FM tuner; recordings of the latter two are saved as PCM WAV files.

 Media support

 The Fuze supports MP3, WMA, PCM WAV, and, since the 1.01.15 firmware revision, OGG Vorbis and FLAC audio codecs.
 The Fuze can display both pictures and videos, both of which must first be converted with the Sansa Media Converter software for Windows; this program converts images to BMP format and videos to DivX-AVI, with specific parameters that make the media compatible with the device.
 Alternatively, the open-source, platform-independent Video4Fuze application can be used.
 Video4Fuze offers more options and the ability to save the file to a computer instead of having the device plugged in every time one wants to convert a file.
 The Sansa Fuze supports media playlist types of .m3u and .wpl.

 As of the 1.02.26 and 2.02.26 firmware revisions, Fuze now supports ReplayGain for MP3, WMA (non-DRM only), Vorbis and FLAC, which utilizes any ReplayGain metadata that has been encoded into the media files.
 Also, navigation by folder was implemented as an addition to browsing by metadata.